Disney dining plans:

 Note that for infants (2 or younger) the plan does not apply to them.

 If you like to eat a late lunch and may not have a large dinner, do not get the plans.
-Lunches are cheaper at disney if you pay cash.
+Lunches are cheaper at disney at a lot of locations.

-If you will eat half of your evening meals at a buffet then the plan is a money savings.
+If you will eat half of your evening meals at a buffet then the plan is usually good investment.

 Many get the meal plans because, let's face it, its nice to have things prepaid and not worry about it.
 Valid reason!
 And some certainly will pay a little more for this.
 But there is no reason to throw money away either.
 Consider the prepaid gift card alternative